nxskok/pasias/docs/15-logistic-regression.md

 frame that was obtained.
 Normally a data frame read into R has a much simpler structure than this, but this is R trying to interpret how SPSS does things.
-Here, each column (listed on the lines beginning with a dollar sign) has some values, listed on the `atomic` line
+Here, each column (listed on the lines beginning with a dollar sign) has some values, listed after `num`; they are all numeric, even the categorical ones.
+What happened to the categorical variables is that they got turned into numbers, and they have a `names` "attribute" further down that says what those numbers actually represent.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Which always makes me think of  https://www.youtube.com/watch?v=1Tko1G6XRiQ.</span> and possibly
+Thus, on
-some "attributes", which affect how the variable is interpreted.
-The important one for us is the "names" attribute; if a column has this, it needs to be interpreted as categorical with the names as levels (going in order with the values in the `atomic` line).
-Thus, on the `gender` line, the subjects are a female (0), then a male (1), then three females, then a male, and so on.
+the `gender` line, the subjects are a female (0), then a male (1), then three females, then a male, and so on.
 Variables like `gender` are thus so far neither really factors nor text